 Wheels Of Wonder (Vol. 1): A Grayscale Coloring Book

 Consider How They Grow (Vol. 1): A Grayscale Coloring Book

 A Grayscale Halloween (Vol. 1)

-These are just a few, of the book titles Br.
+These are just some of the book titles Br.
 Frederick has authored and published.

-Be sure to check them out and get yours now.
+Be sure to check them all out and get yours now.
 You’ll be enlightened and inspired.